Murder of Ben Kinsella: Life

 Kinsella was born to cab driver George Kinsella and his wife Deborah, a school secretary.
-He has a half-brother, three half-sisters and a younger full sister.
-Like his older half-sister Brooke Kinsella, who played Kelly Taylor in the BBC soap opera EastEnders from 2001 to 2004, Kinsella had been involved in acting and he had a bit part as Tyrone Dooley in a 2004 episode of The Bill.
+He had a brother, four sisters.
+Like his older sister Brooke Kinsella, who played Kelly Taylor in the BBC soap opera EastEnders from 2001 to 2004, Kinsella had been involved in acting and he had a bit part as Tyrone Dooley in a 2004 episode of The Bill.
 He was a popular and academically gifted student.
 Friends spoke of his caring and comical nature, adding he was "full of energy" and that he was "the life and soul of his class".

 Before his death, Kinsella had become concerned about knife crime after being threatened whilst working part-time at Zebedee's Cafe in Islington, where he prevented the theft of a mountain bike.
-He wrote a letter to the UK's Prime Minister Gordon Brown as part of his English GCSE coursework, urging him to stamp out knife crime and suggesting parenting classes, curfews and youth clubs as possible solutions.
+He wrote a letter to the Prime Minister Gordon Brown as part of his English GCSE coursework, urging him to stamp out knife crime and suggesting parenting classes, curfews and youth clubs as possible solutions.
 The letter was later forwarded to Brown by his family.
 He had also written a creative writing piece in which he imagined his own death from stabbing.

 In August 2008, it was reported that he had passed all of his GCSEs, receiving two grade A*, three As, four Bs and one C.

 As an aspiring graphic designer, Kinsella had also produced a design of the letter "K" that later became a symbol against knife violence and the logo of the Ben Kinsella Trust.